What Is Agentic SOC? Why AI SOC and SOC AI Are the Same Shift

 This is the Funnel of Fidelity problem.
 Agentic SOC exists because this equation finally broke.

 Agentic SOC does not begin by replacing threat hunting, malware analysis, or incident command.
 It starts in the middle of the incident response cycle.
-Tier 1 and Tier 2 work.
+Tier 1 (initial alert triage and basic context gathering) and Tier 2 (deeper investigation and correlation) work.

 This is the part that looks simple on paper and quietly destroys teams in practice.